 |Round Island, MS|

 Description: Round Island received its name “on account of its form” from the French explorer Pierre d’Iberville in 1699.
-If the island has retained its general shape over the years, it is doubtful that the name refers to the shape of the island’s perimeter.
-Rather, the explorer was likely referring to the island’s dome-like silhouette, created by its native stand of Slash Pine. d’Iberville was searching for the mouth of the Mississippi River when he discovered Round Island, which lies in Mississippi Sound roughly midway between the eastern end of Horn Island, a barrier island, and the entrance to the Pascagoula River.
+If the island has retained its general form over the years, it is doubtful that the name refers to the shape of the island’s perimeter.
+Rather, the explorer was likely referring to the island’s dome-like silhouette, created by its native stand of Slash Pine.
+Pierre d’Iberville was searching for the mouth of the Mississippi River when he discovered Round Island, which lies in Mississippi Sound roughly midway between the eastern end of Horn Island, a barrier island, and the entrance to the Pascagoula River.

-Over sixteen years later, when keeper Samuel Childress and his two sons were returning to their residence at the lighthouse, they were intercepted by the U.S. Navy.
+Over sixteen years later, when Keeper Lemuel Childress and his two sons were returning to their residence at the lighthouse, they were intercepted by the U.S. Navy.
 During the summer of 1849, a few hundred men led by George White had established a camp on the island.
 Many of the men had fought in the recent Mexican War before joining White’s filibustering affair, which had as its goal the liberation of Cuba from Spanish rule.
 U.S. President James K. Polk had previously offered to purchase Cuba from Spain for 100 million dollars.
 When Spain declined the offer, various schemes were hatched for stirring up a revolution in Cuba.
 The Round Island affair was the most notorious plan, but like the other plans, it did not have the support of the federal government.
 In fact, three naval warships were sent to keep the group in check.

 The ensuing standoff exposed the deep feelings that divided the North and South and that would lead to the War Between the States just over a decade later.
 The South viewed the naval blockade as a violation of its citizen’s rights to assemble and as an illegal excursion into Mississippi’s waters.
 The North backed the President’s call for the blockade, reasoning that any meddling with a foreign power should be conducted at the federal level.
 The North also suspected that the liberation of Cuba was part of a Southern plan to annex the island and disrupt the current balance of slave and free states.